maxint-rd/mxUnifiedLcdEdentifier2/README.md

 ===========
 This is a library for the LCD display found in the e.dentifier2 bank card reader.
 The e.dentifier2 is a banking security device, developed by Todos Sweden (now part of Gemalto) for the dutch ABN-AMRO bank.
 About 2.5 million of these devices have been distributed amongst customers.
 Since 2015 the device is partially replaced by the mobile app.
 Next to generating response codes for login and for transactions, the device can also be used to view the balance and history of the chipknip wallet, a payment system that was decomissioned on december 31, 2014.
 The USB interface of the device is intended to simplify using the device, but its implementation introduced a security vulnarability when connected.
 Nevertheless, the device it is still in use.

 The LCD panel of the device is marked "C41000169 A14 11 0E 019264".
 Unfortunately no public documentation of the LCD panel in the device was found.
 By reverse engineering sufficient information was gained to use the display in an 3.3V Arduino environment.
-The control commandset resembles that of Philips LCD control chips, such as the popular PCD8544, but the LCD differs in functionality.
+The control commandset resembles that of Philips LCD control chips (such as the popular PCD8544) and other similar chips (such as the Sitronix ST7549T), but the LCD differs in functionality.
 For more information see the various sections below.

 See also:
  - http://nl.wikipedia.org/wiki/E.dentifier